netgen-layouts/layouts-ibexa-tags-query/README.md

-# Netgen Layouts query based on Netgen Tags for eZ Platform
+# Netgen Layouts query based on Netgen Tags for Ibexa Platform

-This bundle provides Netgen Layouts query that makes it possible to add items to block via Tags field type available in any content in eZ Platform CMS.
+This bundle provides Netgen Layouts query that makes it possible to add items to block via Tags field type available in any content in Ibexa Platform CMS.

 ## Installation instructions